pgrm/pgrm.github.io/_posts/2016/2016-02-16-vagrant-on-windows-with-gulp-watch.markdown

 This is default when you are running Vagrant with a VirtualBox and it works great.
 They made this work when I couldn't really set it up in VirtualBox directly and something was breaking all the time.
 This is awesome and you probably rarely, if ever have problems with it.
-That is, until you try using `gulp-watch` or similar from the VM to watch changes you are performing locally.
-Because, file watchers don't work in this configuration.
+That is, until you try using `gulp-watch` or similar from the VM to watch changes you are performing locally, as file watchers don't work in this configuration.
 So let's see what else Vagrant is offering.

 ## [NFS](https://www.vagrantup.com/docs/synced-folders/nfs.html)